Linda Cantello

-Linda Cantello is a makeup artist.
+Linda Cantello is a British makeup artist.

 Life and career

 Cantello was born in Britain.
 She did not have any formal training in makeup artistry before she began working as a makeup artist.

 She created the modern smoky eye makeup look in the early 1990s, for a Gucci runway show.

 She became the international makeup artist for the brand Giorgio Armani in 2009.
 She is noted for creating Rouge d'Armani lipstick in the shade #400 for Armani.

 Awards

 In 2011 Cantello was named Best Makeup Artist of the Year by Elle China.